GiuseppePerugia/Green-Coding-Competition-FY23/README.md

 ## Code comparison

 To be able to efficiently compare the code emissions be sure to:
-- Close the browser
+1 Close the browser
-- Be sure to press Ctrl+C into the Anaconda Prompt Windows to stop the visualization of the emissions.
+2 Be sure to press Ctrl+C into the Anaconda Prompt Windows to stop the visualization of the emissions.
-- Delete the **emissions.csv** file to be able to create a new one.
+3 Delete the **emissions.csv** file to be able to create a new one.
-- Run the solitaireDONOTCHANGE.py one time.
+4 Run the solitaireDONOTCHANGE.py one time.
-- Run the solitaire.py with your code improvement one time.
+5 Run the solitaire.py with your code improvement one time.
-- Run the *carbonboard --filepath="emissions.csv" --port=8050*
+6 Run the *carbonboard --filepath="emissions.csv" --port=8050*
-- Copy and paste the link into your browser.
+7 Copy and paste the link into your browser.
-- Navigate at the bottom of the page to see the bar chart with two code compared.
+8 Navigate at the bottom of the page to see the bar chart with two code compared.

-*Alternative: If you don't want to see a graphical interface for your emissions, open the emissions.csv file and change the "emissions" column to decimal format with 12 decimal places.*
+*Alternative: Instead of step 6, 7 and 8 open the emissions.csv file and change the "emissions" column to decimal format with 12 decimal places.*

 ## Accessing your code